auth0/docs/articles/architecture-scenarios/application/server-api.md

 Subsequently when the client passes along the access token when making requests to the API, the API can query the `scope` claim to ensure that the required permissions were granted in order to call the particular API endpoint.

-::: panel-info What is an Access Token?
+::: panel What is an Access Token?
 An access token (also referred to as `access_token`) is an opaque string representing an authorization issued to the client.
 It may denote an identifier used to retrieve the authorization information or may self-contain the authorization information (e.g. the user's identity, permissions, etc.) in a verifiable manner.

 It is quite common for access tokens to be implemented as [JSON Web Tokens](/jwt).
 :::

-::: panel-info What are Scopes?
+::: panel What are Scopes?
 Each access token may include a list of the permissions that have been granted to the client.
 When a client authenticates with Auth0, it will specify the list of scopes (or permissions) it is requesting.
 If those scopes are authorized, then the access token will contain a list of authorized scopes.

 For example, the timesheet API may accept four different levels of authorization: reading timesheets (scope `read:timesheets`), creating timesheets (scope `create:timesheets`), deleting timesheets (scope `delete:timesheets`) and approving timesheets (scope `approve:timesheets`).